AWS single sign-on (SSO)

 Optionally, click Allow auto user creation.

 In an incognito browser window, go to your Databricks workspace.

 Click Single Sign On.
 You are redirected to AWS.

-Log in to Okta.
+Log in to AWS.
 If SSO is configured correctly, you are redirected to Databricks.

 If the test fails, review Troubleshooting.